 Press release: A three-time Academy Award nominee, Ohio-based filmmaker Julia Reichert has dedicated her career to capturing stories that explore class, gender, and race in America.
 In honor of nearly five decades in filmmaking, a touring retrospective, organized by the Wexner Center for the Arts, will celebrate one of the most distinguished bodies of work in American independent film and one of our most accomplished documentarians.
 The series will showcase all of Reichert’s feature documentaries, beginning with Growing Up Female (made with Jim Klein in 1971), considered the first feature documentary of the modern women’s movement—and a recent addition to

-Despite from narrative flaws, The Skin of the Teeth is a terrifically inviting and rather progressive thriller.
+A terrifically inviting and rather progressive thriller.

 If there are any fallacies within the horror genre that people like to bring up, it’s the never-ending set of plot cliches.
 Ranging from characters making stupid decisions to knowing who will live or die, there are a fair amount of machinations that are constantly subjected to criticism.
 However, one thing that should be a point of criticism is its poor to near lack of queer representation.
 Usually, gay horror characters are either portrayed as psychosexual villains or are just completely nonexistent.
 The latest psychological thriller The Skin of the Teeth proves to be a rare exception, though.
 In addition,